stencila/dockta/README.md

 ### Builds a Docker image for your project sources

 Dockter scans your project folder and builds a Docker image for it.
 If the the folder already has a `Dockerfile`, Dockter will build the image from that.
 If not, Dockter will scan the source code files in the folder and generate one for you.
-Dockter currently handles R and Python source code (with Node.js support planned).
+Dockter currently handles R, Python and Node.js source code.
 A project can have a mix of these languages.

 #### R